sefeoglu/sefeoglu/README.md

 My interests are robotics, adversarial training, robustness, cognitive science, knowledge graphs, and ontology engineering (💚)

 * An ontology matching part of my master thesis (GraphMatcher) has obtained the highest F1-measure in uncertain reference alignments of the OAEI-2022 conference track among all experts.
-My tool will be at the competition in 2023 🤓
+My tool produced the results with the highest F1-score again at the competition in 2023 🤓

 * My NER model for [corona news](https://github.com/sefeoglu/coronanews-ner).
 Its paper was presented  at SWAT4HCLS in Frebruary 2023 in Basel.